readthedocs/readthedocs.org/docs/guides/specifying-dependencies.rst

 The requirements file option is useful for specifying dependencies required for building the documentation.
 Additional uses specific to Read the Docs are mentioned at the end of this guide.

-For details about the purpose of pip requirements file and how to create one, check out `pip user guide`_
+For details about the purpose of pip requirements file and how to create one, check out `pip user guide`_.

 To use the requirements file, create and place the requirements file in the root directory of your documentation directory.
 For example::